 Habitat Improvement Projects

 The BBWARM District is working to protect and improve aquatic habitat through the completion of habitat improvement projects.
 Some of these past and future projects are described below.

-- Removing this barrier would allow fish to access approximately 0.7 miles of upstream habitat, including two forested ponds ideal for summer rearing.
+Removing this barrier will allow fish to access approximately 0.7 miles of upstream habitat on this tributary of Terrell Creek, including two forested ponds ideal for summer rearing.

 Terrell Creek Salmon Habitat Improvements